IFAD in Bangladesh

 - Economically and socially empower marginalized groups, including poor rural women.

-- A project led by the International Rice Research Institute, which aims to develop improved farming systems – and build the capacity of small-scale and marginal farmers in coastal saline areas to adapt to the adverse effects of climate change and food price inflation – with results that are already being scaled-up in larger, loan-funded interventions
+- A project led by the International Rice Research Institute to build the capacity of small-scale and marginal farmers in coastal saline areas to adapt to the adverse effects of climate change and food price inflation.
+Results are already being scaled up in larger, loan-funded interventions.
+The grant was completed in December 2013.

 Bangladesh: Environment and climate change assessment